osohq/oso/docs/getting-started/list-filtering/django.rst

 -------------

-If you want to follow along, clone the oso repository from GitHub_ and ``cd`` into the ``docs/examples/list-filtering/django`` directory.
+If you want to follow along, clone the oso repository from GitHub_ and ``cd`` into it and then into the ``docs/examples/list-filtering/django`` directory.
 Then, run ``make setup`` to install dependencies (primarily Django and ``django-oso``) and seed the database.

 .. _GitHub: https://github.com/osohq/oso

-The database will now contain a set of four posts made by two users:
+The database now contains a set of four posts made by two users:

 .. code-block:: python